darKKnight14110/Game-Character-Skin-Generation/README.md

 # Image Generation Task Repository

 Welcome to the repository documenting various image generation approaches and the outcomes achieved in our exploration.
-This project focuses on using advanced Stable Diffusion (SD) and ControlNet methods for generating customized images.
+This project focuses on using advanced Stable Diffusion (SD) and ControlNet methods for generating customized images of Character Skins of various characters from the game: Clash of Clans.

 ---